open/close all folders

 - Yugo from Wakfu is one of the most emotionally mature, yet earnestly childish examples of this trope.

-- Most of the male KND Operatives in Codename: Kids Next Door ironically do quite a few things things you'd expect adults to do (usually when non-villain adults aren't around to notice) and yet the show still maintains the fact they're kids, given the KND is a military organization consisting entirely of children (with some areas in science, politics, etc.) so that would in ways make sense.
+- Most of the male KND Operatives in Codename: Kids Next Door ironically do quite a few things you'd expect adults to do (usually when non-villain adults aren't around to notice) and yet the show still maintains the fact they're kids, given the KND is a military organization consisting entirely of children (with some areas in science, politics, etc.) so that would in ways make sense.
 Oh, and the boy KND Operatives are really adorable, just ask their fangirls.

 - The titular characters of Phineas and Ferb, especially Phineas.
 Baljeet as well.